 Introduction

-Cell physiology depends on the motion of sub-cellular structures and cytosolic streaming or organelle motility are critical factors [5, 6, 12, 38, 49].
-Such intracellular motions are particularly pronounced in plant cells and are essential, among other cell functions, also to cell growth and overall health [32].
-In particular, organelle motility in plant cells is driven by motor proteins that move directionally along myosin filaments or diffuse in the cell sap and occasionally switch between these modes.
-Additionally, different motor proteins generate motion patterns with different characteristics such as speeds, turning angles, switching frequencies, etc. Due to the complex nature of the underlying dynamics, an understanding of organelle motility based on first principles remains missing.
+Cell physiology depends on the motion of sub-cellular structures and cytosolic streaming to which organelle motility are critical factors [5, 6, 12, 38, 49].
+Such intracellular motion is particularly pronounced in plant cells and is known to be essential to many cellular functions including growth and overall health [32].
+Organelle motility in plant cells is driven by motor proteins that move directionally along myosin filaments or diffuse in the cell sap and occasionally switch between these modes.
+Different motor proteins generate patterns of motion with different characteristics such as speed, turning angle, switching frequency, etc. Due to the complex nature of these underlying dynamics, an understanding of organelle motility based on first principles remains uncharacterized.
 Instead, intracellular motion is commonly studied experimentally.

-Among the most popular techniques employed for the direct observation of intracellular motion is conventional fluorescence microscopy [36, 35, 37, 51].
-The highly engineered optical equipment available and the fast development of an array of bio-molecular techniques now allow routine observation of organelle dynamics and the acquisition of vast datasets.
-A thorough and accurate reconstruction of organelle trajectories in these datasets is a necessary task for distinguishing motor protein structures, elucidating their behavior and characterizing globally their motility.
-To accomplish this, a couple of studies analyze raw measurements and track sub-cellular motions manually which, in practice, yields acceptable estimates with good accuracy [10, 16, 17].
+Fluorescence microscopy is among the most popular techniques employed for the direct observation of intracellular motion is conventional [36, 35, 37, 51].
+The well-engineered optical equipment available, and the development of an array of bio-molecular techniques have made observation of organelle dynamics routine.
+This in turn has led to the acquisition of vast datasets.
+A thorough and accurate reconstruction of organelle trajectories in these datasets is a necessary task to distinguish motor protein structures, which could elucidate their behavior and characterize their global motility.
+To accomplish this reconstruction, several studies analyze raw measurements and track sub-cellular motions manually which has yielded acceptable estimates with good accuracy [10, 16, 17].
 Nevertheless, manual tracking is tedious, time consuming, unreproducible and unrealistic for complex datasets, especially those encountered in plant microscopy.

-Automated tracking algorithms, capable for analyzing such datasets, provide an opportunity to overcome these difficulties and robustly track a large number of sub-cellular targets.
-Furthermore, they cannot only overcome the low throughput of manual tracking, but also offer tighter error bounds.
-Additionally, automated tracking algorithms can reveal large scale motion patterns during the entire time course of an imaging experiment [11].
-Therefore, automated tracking algorithms for organelles, specifically designed for plant cell imaging, are essential.
+Automated tracking algorithms, capable of analyzing organelle motility datasets, provide an opportunity to overcome these difficulties and robustly track a large number of sub-cellular targets.
+Furthermore, they are not only more efficient than manual tracking, but also offer tighter error bounds.
+Automated tracking algorithms can reveal large scale motion patterns during the entire time course of an imaging experiment [11].
+With all of these factors in mind, the development of automated intracellular tracking algorithms for organelles in plant cells should be considered essential.

-Intracellular tracking can be broken down into four steps: (i) identification, where the number of moving organelles is estimated first; (ii) localization, where the position of each identified organelle is detected in space and throughout time; (iii) linking, where estimated localizations belonging to the same organelle trajectory are connected over time; and (iv) interpretation, where the estimated trajectories are used to derive quantitative information about the organelle motion [27].
-Many studies about multiple targets tracking has been developed so far [1, 4, 25, 32, 33, 45, 46, 50], but only few of them are dealing specifically with microscopy image data, while the others are not applicable to image data or failed by introducing misassignment.
-The study in [32] provide a solution by using a Bayesian framework on the set intracellular movements, [42] solves the problem by considering a topological linking technique with minimal assumptions about the underlying dynamics.
-In [27], a survey of all techniques applicable to image data is provided in that paper.
+Intracellular tracking can be broken down into four steps: (i) identification, where the number of moving organelles is estimated first; (ii) localization, where the position of each identified organelle is detected in space and time; (iii) linking, where estimated localizations belonging to the same organelle trajectory are connected over time; and (iv) interpretation, where the estimated trajectories are used to derive quantitative information about the organelle motion [27].
+Many methods for multiple target tracking have been developed so far [1, 4, 25, 32, 33, 45, 46, 50], but only few of them focus specifically on microscopy image data, while others are not applicable to image data or failed by introducing misassignment.
+The study in [32] provide a solution by using a Bayesian framework on the set of intracellular movements, [42] solves the problem by considering a topological linking technique with minimal assumptions about the underlying dynamics.
+In [27], a survey of all techniques applicable to image data is provided.